Documentation, Reference Materials and Tutorials for Envira Gallery

 Would you like to turn your Lightroom collections instantly into beautiful Envira galleries?
 The Lightroom Addon for Envira Gallery allows you to synchronize your Adobe Lightroom Collections with Envira galleries.
 In this documentation we will show you how easy using Envira’s Lightroom Addon can be.

-- Ultimate or Pro Envira license.
+- Ultimate, Agency or Pro Envira license.
 You can read how to upgrade to one of these licenses here.

 - WordPress 4.4+

 - Adobe Lightroom 6

 The Lightroom Addon requires two separate components to be configured.
 These components are needed to allow Envira to communicate with Lightroom.